 There is another option.
 Instead of using chalk, grab a pair of weightlifting gloves or pads.
 They give you additional grip strength without the mess or continuous expense of chalk.
 They also help prevent calluses from building up on your hands.

 Gloves aren't perfect.
 They need to be cleaned regularly and they can add thickness to the bar you're holding.
-For people with small hands they can make gripping things more difficult, because you can't close your hands as tightly.
+For people with small hands, they can make gripping things more difficult, because you can't close your hands as tightly.

-Pads are an option when you just need something for a couple exercises.
+Pads are an option when you just need something for a couple of exercises.
 They're cheaper than gloves, they're not messy and they're quick to grab and use.